Generating Coverage Data

 Enabling the feature

-To enable this feature, you need to set cfg(wasm_bindgen_unstable_test_coverage) for wasm-bindgen-test and its dependencies.
+To enable this feature, you need to enable cfg(wasm_bindgen_unstable_test_coverage)

 Generating the data

-At the time of writing Rust Nightly uses LLVM v19, however minicov only supports LLVM v18.
-Usage of Clang or any LLVM tools must match the version used by minicov.
+by using Clang.
+Usage of Clang or any LLVM tools must match the LLVM version used by Rust.

 Arguments to the test runner